dsfjldhgf/PowerBI/README.md

 In this project, I will be working in PowerBI to build various business insights for an imaginary company called Atliq Hardware.

-gdb041.sql and gdb056.sql are large dataset and stored in Microsoft SQL Server Query File.
+gdb041.sql and gdb056.sql are large dataset with two million rows and stored in Microsoft SQL Server Query File.
 They are provided by Codebasics, an online programming learning platform. 'https://codebasics.io/'.

 This project consists of several parts: